-Presented in this section of the Executive Summary are brief descriptions of the findings by the TG for calendar year 2010.
+Presented in this section of the Executive Summary are brief descriptions of the findings by the TG for calendar Year 2013.
 Presented in the body of this report are the details and bases for these findings.

-- 1. The TG recommends that the Nipomo Supplemental Water Project be implemented as soon as possible (see Section 9.3 Technical Recommendations). - 2.
-Potentially Severe Water Shortage Conditions continue to exist in the NMMA as indicated by the Key Wells Index (see Section 7.2 Water Shortage Conditions).
-Coastal water quality and water levels continue to be better than thresholds for Water Shortage Conditions (i.e., chloride concentrations are less than threshold concentrations and groundwater elevations are higher than threshold elevations).
-Potentially Severe Water Shortage Conditions trigger a voluntary response plan as presented in the Water Shortage Conditions and Response Plan (see Section 7.2.1 Status of Water Shortage Conditions). - 3.
-Spring groundwater elevations underlying the NMMA, indicated by the Key Wells Index of eight (8) wells, increased slightly from 2009 levels after a three consecutive year decline (see Section 7.1.1 Groundwater Conditions).
-However, several of the Key Wells have seen declining groundwater elevations since about 2000 (see Section 6.1.1 Results from Inland Key Wells). - 4.
-There are a number of direct measurements that indicate that demand exceeds the ability of the supply to replace the water pumped from the aquifers (see Section 7.1.2 Hydrologic Inventory). - 5.
-The final environmental documentation for the Nipomo Supplemental Water Project is completed and NCSD has informed the TG that construction could begin in early 2012 (see Section 1.1.7 Supplemental Water). - 6.
-Total rainfall for Water Year 2010 (October 1, 2009 through September 30, 2010) is approximately 130 percent of the long-term average (see Section 3.1.3 Rainfall). - 7.
-The period of analysis (1975-2010) used by the TG is roughly 11 percent "wetter" on average than the long-term record (1920-2010) indicating there is a slight bias toward overstating the amount of local water supply resulting from percolation of rainfall (see Section 7.3.1 Climatological Trends). - 8.
-The total estimated 2010 calendar year groundwater production is 10,950 acre-feet (AF).
-The breakdown by user and type of use is shown in the following table (see Section 3.1.9 Groundwater Production (Reported and Estimated)).
+- 1. Potentially Severe Water Shortage Conditions continue to exist in the NMMA, as indicated by the Key Wells Index.
+More importantly, the Key Wells Index nearly reached the Severe Water Shortage Conditions criterion (see Section 7.2 Water Shortage Conditions).
+Coastal water quality continues to be better than thresholds for Water Shortage Conditions (i.e., chloride concentrations are less than threshold concentrations). - Spring groundwater elevations underlying the NMMA, indicated by the Key Wells Index of eight (8) wells, declined sharply from 2012 levels continuing a general decline from calendar year 1999 (see Section 7.1.1 Groundwater Conditions). - 3.
+There are a number of direct measurements that indicate that demand exceeds the ability of the supply to replace the water pumped from the aquifers (see Section 7.1.2 Hydrologic Inventory). - 4.
+The Nipomo Supplemental Water Project is under construction.
+Phase 1(650 AFY) is scheduled to be complete by summer 2015.
+Construction of Phase 2 (increases capacity to 1,600 AFY) and Phase 3 (increases capacity to 3,000 AFY) will be scheduled as soon as funding is available (see Section 1.1.7 Supplemental Water). - 5.
+Total rainfall for Water Year 2013 (October 1, 2012 through September 30, 2013) is approximately 45 percent of the long-term average (see Section 3.1.3 Rainfall). - 6.
+The period of analysis (1975-2013) used by the TG is roughly 9 percent "wetter" on average than the long-term record (1920-2013) indicating there is a slight bias toward overstating the amount of local water supply resulting from percolation of rainfall (see Section 7.3.1 Climatological Trends). - 7.
+The total estimated 2013 calendar year groundwater production is 16,350 acre-feet (AF).
+The breakdown by user and type of use is shown in the following table (see Section 3.1.9 Groundwater Production).

-Agriculture 2,800 AF
+Agriculture 6,830 AF

-Urban/Industrial 8,150 AF
+Urban/Industrial 9,520 AF

-Total Production 10,950 AF
+Total Production 16,350 AF